CIT2202/intro-to-sql/README.md

 * Select this database.
 At the moment it will tell you 'No tables found'

 Now go onto *Creating some tables* below.

-## If you are using selene
-In a browser go to https://selene.hud.ac.uk/phpmyadmin/ .
-* The username and password are the same as the ones you have been using with FileZilla.
-* You will already have a database named after your student number set-up for you.
-It is on the left-hand side menu.
-Select this database.

-Now go on to creating some tables below.

 ## Creating some tables
 Next, you need to import a table to use for this practical work.